French Limestone Flooring for external use.

 One of the key reasons why I believe French limestone is such a good bet for use as external paving stone (as well as inside) is that the good French quarries have been testing their stone for the last 50 years or more.
 Some of them were instrumental in persuading the EU that these tests are necessary to protect consumers and this led to the CE Certification law coming into force across the EU and into the UK on July 1st 2013.

 So now, there is a standard set of tests that should be carried out to prove the suitability of a stone.
 The test results are recorded on the CE certificate.
 It is then up to the specifier to interpret the results and decide if the stone is fit for the particular purpose it is being put to.
+A good supplier will be able to help interpret the results and ensure that the client ends up with a stone that is fit for purpose.

 Here are just a few of my favourite French limestones that have been tested and proven to work really well outside: